JohnSpeno/owney/README.md

 indicates that your local USPS office took possesion of the shipment.
 It's in their hands now.

-1. Your package may now be *processed* at one or more USPS facilities as it travels towards its destination.
+1. Your package may now be *processed* at one or more USPS sorting facilities as it travels towards its destination.

 1. The next status that may happen is *arrival*.
 This is a good sign that your